vladimir-homola78/lgmi-giz-android/README.md

 Build is against SDK API 21 (Android 5).

+### Dependencies ###

+Just the [v4 support library](http://developer.android.com/tools/support-library/features.html#v4), com.android.support:support-v4:21.0.+.
+This is needed for the navigation drawer and tour activity.

 ## Known Issues/Limitations ##

 As well as internet connection, the device requires a **back facing** camera to work.
 If it has just a front-facing camera, the app won't work (or at least can't scan).